learn-static/hist-320/content/2-dh.md

 The multimedia essay that you create for this class will look similar to this example: <https://www.lib.uidaho.edu/digital/1918flu/about.html>{:target='_blank' rel='noopener'}, and contain embedded supporting information such as images, documents, and graphs like the one above.
 Communicating research and data via the web--as you will do with this essay--is an important aspect of Digital Humanities/Digital History projects, and can take various forms depending on the project.
 Keeping this aspect of communication in mind, and thinking ahead to your own multimedia essay, scroll through the [Digital Humanities Awards 2020](http://dhawards.org/dhawards2020/results/){:target='_blank' rel='noopener'} page and peruse three or four projects (any project on the page is fair game, no matter the category it falls under).
+You're also welcome to explore the award winners for years other than 2020 to see additional examples.
-Finally, pick one of those projects and answer the following three questions in a post on this week's Discussion on Canvas.
+Finally, pick one of the projects you've looked at and answer the following three questions in a post on this week's Discussion on Canvas.

 1. Provide the title of the project you chose, and include a link to it.
 2. What is the project communicating?
 (Is it telling a story, reporting information, asking users to watch, listen, or interact with it?)